 The USA has so many iconic regions, but none more so than the ‘Wild West’.
 Not so wild these days granted, but in terms of geography anyway, still not fully tamed.
-And you’ll find hints of the old Western culture everywhere, not least in its many of its guest ranches where horse back riding is almost a compulsory activity.
+And you’ll find hints of the old Western culture everywhere, not least in its many guest ranches where horse back riding is almost a compulsory activity.

 A million miles away they may not have been but the sheer scale of the region is awe inspiring.
-The Rockies, one of the worlds great mountain ranges, rise and fall from Montana and the Canadian border to over a thousand miles south and New Mexico.
+The Rockies, one of the world’s great mountain ranges, rise and fall from Montana and the Canadian border to over a thousand miles south and New Mexico.
 And all along never failing to assert themselves as an unconquerable, true wilderness.

 The most mountainous state though ironically enough is the most populated and the most visited.
-That is Colorado, which has a full fifty mountains over 14,000 feet but also has the Rockies only really major urban area; the peaceful, prosperous city of Denver, itself on a mountain plain over 5,000 feet in elevation.
+That is Colorado, which has a full fifty mountains over 14,000 feet and also has the Rockies only really major urban area; the peaceful, prosperous city of Denver, itself on a mountain plain over 5,000 feet in elevation.
 Denver is the base for the United States’ biggest ski industry as well as some of its best hiking and mountaineering.